Bruins' Miller returns after 2-game absence

-BOSTON -- Bruins defenseman Colin Miller will return to the lineup for Game 4 of Boston's first-round playoff series against the Ottawa Senator Wednesday night at TD Garden.
+BOSTON -- Bruins defenseman Colin Miller will return to the lineup for Game 4 of Boston's first-round playoff series against the Ottawa Senators on Wednesday night at TD Garden.

 Miller suffered a lower-body injury in Game 1 and missed Games 2 and 3.
 The Senators lead the series 2-1.
 With Miller returning, fellow blueliner Tommy Cross will be a healthy scratch.
 Miller will be paired with John-Michael Liles for Game 4, according to Bruins coach Bruce Cassidy.